My 10 Days Rafting in the Grand Canyon

 OARS proved that it is possible to put in place great protocols to deal with COVID-19 and still operate in 2020.

-โ€œWith our last river trip of the 2020 season officially off of the water, all of us at OARS are breathing a collective sigh of relief.
+โ€œWith our last river trips of the 2020 season officially off of the water, all of us at OARS are breathing a collective sigh of relief.
 Thanks to our loyal guests who put their trust in us, a stellar team who was able to โ€œgo with the flowโ€ and new protocols that workedโ€”like a Health & Hygiene Pledge, pre-screening protocols, enhanced sanitation procedures, and measures to maintain as much physical distance as possibleโ€”we were able to โ€œstay floatโ€ during the COVID pandemic.

 We had some close encounters with the virus, but weโ€™re proud of the fact that to the best of our knowledge, out of 4,492 adventurous guests and more than 300 dedicated guides, drivers, and support staff who joined us for our abbreviated season this year, not a single person contracted COVID-19 on an OARS trip.โ€